axsh/openvnet/docs/content/installation.md

 ## LXC Setup

 We now have OpenVNet set up and working but we don't have any virtual machines connected to it yet.
-In this step we are going to use [LXC](https://linuxcontainers.org) to create the two virtual machines `inst1` and `inst2` that will be connected to OpenVNet's virtual networks.
+In this step we are going to use [LXC](https://linuxcontainers.org) to create the two containers (guests) `inst1` and `inst2` that will be connected to OpenVNet's virtual networks.

 Any virtualization techonology will work but in this guide we're using LXC because it's lightweight and can easily be set up inside virtual machines as well.